Learn our story, from the beginning and into the future.

 Licensed Funeral Director and Embalmer

 Patrick L. Meintel is a licensed Funeral Director and Embalmer in the states of West Virginia and Pennsylvania.
 He is a graduate of Bellaire High School, the Ohio University Eastern campus.
 He graduated from the Pittsburgh Institute of Mortuary Science in 1989.
 He served his apprenticeship with McCabe Bros Inc. in Pittsburgh after which he obtained his PA Funeral Directors and Embalmer license.
 Patrick served his West Virginia Apprenticeship at Grisell Funeral Home, Moundsville and became licensed in West Virginia in 1991.
 Patrick is the Preparation Room Supervisor and Senior Embalmer at Grisell's, where he is mainly involved in the embalming and restorative art side of the funeral business.
-Patrick currently serves as Vice President of the West Virginia Funeral Directors Association District 6 and was a past board member of the Bellaire Kiwanis Club.
+Patrick was a past board member of the Bellaire Kiwanis Club.
 Patrick is a member of the National Funeral Directors Association, the West Virginia Funeral Directors Association and the American Society of Embalmers.
 Patrick has three children: Marissa, Kelsie, and Dillon.
 They reside in Moundsville.
 Patrick attended St. Johns Catholic Church.

 David E. Schnegg